tribalfs/PixelsPub/README.md

 ### 6. Connecting your phone to your computer

- * Your phone will prompt `Allow USB debugging` if it's the first time being connected on USB debugging mode.
-Tap `OK`.
+ * Your phone will prompt _Allow USB debugging_ if it's the first time being connected on USB debugging mode.
+Tap _Allow_ or _OK_.
+ * Optionally, you may want to check _Always allow from this computer_.
+Please check note at the end about keeping the USB debugging enabled.

 ![adb prompt](usb_debugging_prompt.jpg)